demagalha/autodfem/examples/helmholtz/README.md

 * $v = v_r + j v_i$
 * $\tilde{q} = q$ (Assuming our spatial source distribution is purely real)

-By substituting these into the complex weak form and separating the real and imaginary components, we obtain a coupled system of two purely real equations.
+By substituting these into the complex weak form and separating the real and imaginary components, we obtain a system of two purely real equations.

 **1. Real Equation:**